Mehmed II

 Mehmed continued his conquests in Anatolia with its reunification and in Southeast Europe as far west as Bosnia.
-At home he made many political and social reforms, encouraged the arts and sciences, and by the end of his reign, his rebuilding program had changed Constantinople into a thriving imperial capital.
+At home, he made many political and social reforms.
+He encouraged the arts and sciences, and by the end of his reign, his rebuilding program had changed Constantinople into a thriving imperial capital.
 He is considered a hero in modern-day Turkey and parts of the wider Muslim world.
 Among other things, Istanbul's Fatih district, Fatih Sultan Mehmet Bridge and Fatih Mosque are named after him.